 Tobacco smoking harms almost every organ in your body.
-It is a leading cause of death and illness in NSW resulting in around 5,400 deaths and 47,000 hospitalisations each year.
-Smoking is a major risk factor for coronary heart disease, stroke, peripheral vascular disease, many cancers and a variety of other diseases and conditions.
+It is a major risk factor for many diseases and health conditions including coronary heart disease, stroke, peripheral vascular disease, and many cancers.
+Smoking is a leading cause of death and illness in NSW resulting in around 6,700 deaths in 2018-19 and 62,930 hospitalisations in 2018-19.

 Quitting smoking is one of the most important things you can do for your health.